Workshops

 Description

 Estimating population abundance is a fundamental task in wildlife biology.
 Distance-sampling, implemented as line-transects or point-transects, is one of two primary abundance methods, the other being capture-recapture.
 Distance-sampling estimates abundance by correcting for detection that declines with increasing distance between observer and target.
-Conventional distance-sampling approaches which can contain detection covariates (e.g., Buckland et al. 2001, and basic models in Program Distance) have a rich history.
+Conventional distance-sampling approaches, which can include detection covariates (e.g., Buckland et al. 2001, and basic models in Program Distance), have a rich history.

-This workshop will introduce participants to conventional and hierarchical line and point transect methods for distance-sampling analysis in Program R. Participants will be able to identify and implement appropriate methods for a given study design.
-Participants will be exposed to multiple case studies of conventional and hierarchical distance sampling analyses in R.
+In this workshop, I introduce participants to conventional and hierarchical line- and point-transect methods for distance-sampling analysis in Program R. Participants leave able to identify and implement appropriate methods for a given study design, after working through multiple case studies of conventional and hierarchical distance-sampling analyses in R.

 Target Audience

-The workshop is designed for managers, researchers, and students with a basic understanding of statistics and working familiarity with Program R. Someone who knows how to subset a data.frame, fit and work with lm and/or glm model objects in Program R should be able to follow our examples and utilize workshop scripts.
-Everyone, including R newbies, should benefit from the foundational ‘why’ and ‘when’ and ‘what’ discussions.
+I designed this workshop for managers, researchers, and students with a basic understanding of statistics and working familiarity with Program R. If you know how to subset a data.frame and fit and work with lm and/or glm model objects in R, you’ll be able to follow along and use the workshop scripts.
+Everyone, including R newcomers, should benefit from the foundational “why,” “when,” and “what” discussions.

 - Line transect methods and example